This is the most commonly used flow type. Almost all available connectors can be used as a source, as well as a destination.

 Read how to work with wildcard file names and how to process all files by the wildcard.

-Creating flow when the source is a file
+Create Flow when the source is a file

-- If the source is a file, inbound email connection, Redis or MongoDB type in
+- If the source is a file, inbound email Connection, Redis, or MongoDB type in

 file to